THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ MY DISCLAIMER FOR MORE INFO

 I like using a cooling rack because hot cookies will result in some condensation on the bottom as they cool, with the rack, they will cool more evenly.
 You can find cooling racks at most department stores, such as Walmart.

 Measuring Cups & Spoons

-You’re going to need some of these guys to measure out your ingredients.
-Amazon has a great 19 piece set in plastic (Prepworks from Progressive International BA-530 Ultimate 19-Piece Measuring Cup and Spoon Set*) or check out the dollar store.
+You’re going to need some of these guys to measure out your ingredients (Walmart, Michaels or even the Dollar Store can be the place to find these!).
 You may also wish to look into a measuring cup for your liquid measures.

 Mixing Spoons and/or Whisk

 You can often actually mix your cookie dough up with your hands, it’ll be a tad messy.
 Most cookie recipes don’t call for a lot of kneading or work with the dough so it’s entirely doable to just “get your hands dirty” to get everything all mixed up and ready for the oven!

 However, if you aren’t too keen on that, a good mixing spoon or whisk can work very well for you.
 So now that you’re equipped, let’s give you some recipe ideas to try out!

 There are dozens of different ideas for cookies on Pinterest, if none of the below recipes grab you, I recommend searching through there for something that appeals for you.